 In Kosovo’s, the COVID-19 crisis has clearly shown the fragility of Kosovo’s health care system, of its economy, education sector, and the fragility of its capacity to strategically address the crisis.

 At a global level, UNDP is addressing the pandemic as a multidimensional crisis – health crisis, care crisis and economic crisis.
 Armed with this experience and in line with UNDP’s COVID-19 integrated response offer, in Kosovo UNDP is currently focusing on strengthening the first line of response, effective crisis management, and minimizing SDG regression continuing developing strong partnerships with institutional and CSO stakeholders.
 In particular, UNDP Kosovo has recently established a multi-disciplinary Innovations and Digitalization team with experience in economics, rule of law, IT, gender, governance, environment, statistics, security, innovations, and operational matters.
 Team members will be invited to support the timely implementation of project activities as required as UNDP will use existing human capacities to implement project activities.
+In addition, UNDP Kosovo has established an Emergency Facility to respond to COVID 19, through which it provided significant support through provision of COVID 19 diagnostic tests, ventilators and PPEs.

 The United Nations Volunteers (UNV) programme contributes to peace and development through volunteerism worldwide.
 UNV works with partners to integrate qualified, highly motivated and well supported UN Volunteers into peace and development programming and promote the value and global recognition of volunteerism.
 UNV works under a dual mandate – to mobilize volunteers for the United Nations System and to advocate for the importance of volunteerism.